niidhiishah/NYCtaxidata/README.md

     + Congestion Surcharge:
         ![Congestion](Images/congestion.png)

+In the "[scripts](Scripts/EDA.ipynb)" folder, there is a code for the EDA

 Based on the EDA that was performed, the datatype included in this dataset are datetime64[us](4), float64(9), int32(2), int64(1), and object(8).
 There are the same amount of missing values in the originating_base_num column and the on_scene_datetime column, which could be the result of missing data regarding the base or dispatch company that the taxi was sent from.
 These values can be missing because the taxis were called directly instead of through an agency.
 I was even able to print the statistics for the numeric variables after filtering outliers to get a better idea of the data without accounting for outlier data.

 ### Cleaning
 To clean the data, I used a separate notebook to remove missing data, fill in missing values with averages where appropriate, and drop unnecessary columns (“dispatching_base_num” which was irrelevant to my data).
-Using the code in Appendix B, the appropriate data types were also applied to all columns (“request_datetime” was converted to a timestamp).
+Using the code, the appropriate data types were also applied to all columns (“request_datetime” was converted to a timestamp).

 This data was read from the “/landing” folder and moved to the “/cleaned” once it was cleaned.

+This is the [code](Scripts/Cleaning.ipynb) for the cleaning.

   Conclusions and Challenges:
     This data is now cleaned and ready to be manipulated to find the correlation between tips and pick-up location.
 One challenge that I believe I will have in feature engineering is dealing with categorical values - I’ll need to encode them appropriately for the model.
 I also think I will face multicollinearity while handling this data because many factors may affect the tips a driver receives, and they may be highly correlated with each other.

 ### Feature Engineering
 To begin feature engineering, we must first understand the columns’ data types (float, integer, string), variable type (continuous or categorical), indexer, and scaler that we will have to complete for each column.
 Below is the table with those details outlined: